-The stopping of vehicles on zig-zags (other than when in a queue of traffic) for the purposes of loading, unloading, parking, boarding or alighting of passengers will not be accepted as mitigation unless asked to do so by a Police Officer or in the case of a legitimate vehicle break down or emergency.
+The stopping of vehicles on zigzags (other than when in a queue of traffic) for the purposes of loading, unloading, parking, boarding or alighting of passengers will not be accepted as mitigation unless asked to do so by a Police Officer or in the case of a legitimate vehicle break down or emergency.
+This also applies to vehicle displaying blue badges.